perjerz/academic-perjerz/content/authors/admin/_index.md

 # - Visitors
 ---

 Siwat is the Angular & Web enthusiast who passionating front-end architecture.
-He has experienced in enterprise softwares such as bank and energy companies.
-He contribute open source project namely who-use-angular-in-thailand.
-He is also Angular Thailand speaker and organizer.
+He has experienced in enterprise software industries such as bank, telecom and energy.
+He has maintained Angular Thailand community.
+He is sometimes Angular meetup speaker and organizer.

-He extremely enjoys learning new things.
-He is now focusing on Cloud Infrastructure (AWS).